NVlabs/FPSci/docs/userStatusReadme.md

 * `id` a quick ID used to identify the user
 * `sessions` a list of sessions to be completed, in order
 * `completedSessions` a list of sessions completed by any given user

-Refer to the [SAMPLEuserstatus.Any file](../data-files/SAMPLEuserstatus.Any) for an example of these settings.

 The `sessions` list above can be used to control session ordering (this is an ordered list).
 If random ordering is desired a quick script can be written to read all users from the `userconfig.Any` file and write a new sequence of sessions for each user present.
 Alternatively the top-level `sessions` list can be used to specify a single ordering for all participants: